Mr-habe3b/personal-finance-startup/README.md

 Before running the application, you need to set up your environment variables.

-1. Create a `.env` file in the `src` directory by copying the example:
+1. Create a `.env` file in the root directory by copying the example:
     ```bash
     cp .env.example .env
     ```
-2. Add your Google AI API key to the `src/.env` file:
+2. Add your Google AI API key to the `.env` file:
     ```
     GEMINI_API_KEY="YOUR_API_KEY_HERE"
     ```